What is measles?

 What are the signs and symptoms of measles?

-Measles appears as distinct clinical stages.
+Measles develops through distinct clinical stages.

 How is measles diagnosed?

 Diagnosis of measles is based on the characteristic history and physical examination.
 Because the disease is now so rarely seen in developed countries, any suspected cases require laboratory confirmation.
 This is particularly useful in the following situations: